 It allows me to finally stop thinking about something and to focus my time and energy on something else that actually does matter to me.

-2. Set short time-limits for decisions.
+2. Set a short time limit for a decision.

-If you do not have a time-limit for when you must make a decision and take action then you can just keep turning your thoughts around and around and view them from all angles in your mind for a very long time.
+If you do not have a time limit for when you must make a decision and take action then you can just keep turning your thoughts around and around and view them from all angles in your mind for a very long time.

 So learn to become better at making decisions and to spring into action by setting deadlines in your daily life.
 No matter if it's a small or bigger decision.